 - Course Specific Requirements:

-- **** OPTIONAL ORIENTATION: There is an (optional) Orientation Workshop on Saturday, June 27, 2015, from 10:00am to 2:00pm on the Sylvania Campus, TCB107.
-The videostream of that workshop will be available online in D2L the following Monday.
-(You get to come to the Orientation -OR- you have to watch the video of the Orientation.
+- **** ORIENTATION: There is an Orientation Workshop on Saturday, June 23, 2016, from 10:00am to 2:00pm on the Sylvania Campus, TCB107.
+Optionally, the videostream of that workshop will be available online in D2L the following Monday.
+(You get to come to the Orientation -OR- you have to watch the video.
 In person is more fun.) **** TEXTBOOKS/READING: The required textbook, Managing Your Career in Aging, is available in PCC Bookstores.
-(The same textbook is also used for the other Gerontology Career Management Courses: GRN280A&B and 282.)
+(The same textbook is also used for the other Gerontology Career Management Courses: GRN280A&B and GRN282.)
 There is an optional textbook: 101+ Careers in Gerontology, Second Edition by C. Joanne Grabinski, also available in the bookstore.
-All other materials are part of the online course. **** MONDAY OPEN INVITATION: There are optional in-class meetings that you are encouraged to attend on Mondays, from 5 to 7pm on the Sylvania Campus.
+All other materials are part of the online course. **** MONDAY OPEN INVITATION: There are optional in-class meetings that you are encouraged to attend on Mondays, from 5 to 7pm on the Sylvania Campus, including the first Monday of the term (Fall, Winter and Spring only).
 If you want face-to-face learning opportunities, this is your chance.
 It is a great opportunity to meet with Gerontology instructors as well as other students!
 See Gerontology Mondays & Course Calendars for details.
-(Not available during the Summer term, but we will resume in the Fall.)

 - Web Technical Requirements: